16 FUN Things To Do At Moraine Lake

 This flat trail goes around Moraine Lake and is one of the most accessible hikes you can do in the area.
 The Moraine Lake Lakeshore trail starts near the canoe docks and continues along the lake, moving in and out of the forest.

-The trail is 5.15 km out and back, and despite being an easy one with little elevation gain, it sees far fewer visitors than the Rockpile trail.
-The hike ends at a boardwalk near the waters flowing down from Wenkchemna pass.
+The trail is 5.15 km out-and-back, and despite being an easy one with little elevation gain, it sees far fewer visitors than the Rockpile Trail.
+The hike ends at a boardwalk near the waters flowing down from Wenkchemna Pass.

-Canoe on Moraine Lake
+Paddle on Moraine Lake

 Canoeing on Moraine Lake is one of the most sought-after activities in the entire park.
 There’s no better feeling than paddling on a brilliantly blue-colored Banff lake with the most majestic mountain peaks ahead of you.